Other: winter cherry, ashvagandha

 In Ayurveda, the root is used, often powdered and mixed with honey and ghee (clarified butter).
 It has been part of their repertoire for millenia.
 'Ashwagandha' literally means 'smelling like a horse' which most likely refers to its actual scent.

 In Ayurveda it is a helpful sleep aid and used to balance various conditions that arise from 'vata dosha' imbalances.
 It is believed to encourage youth and vitality.
 It is considered a grounding and nourishing herb and supportive to female well-being.

 Bitter, sweet, astringent in flavor and energetically warming (mildly).

 Dried roots milled into powder and added to formulas, tinctured, or encapsulated.

 Not for use in pregnancy except under the supervision of a qualified healthcare practitioner.

 We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.

-This information is not intended to diagnose, treat, cure, or prevent any disease.
+This information has not been evaluated by the Food and Drug Administration.
+This products is not intended to diagnose, treat, cure, or prevent any disease.
+For educational purposes only.